 If you are on a budget or live a frugal life, can you be eco friendly too?

-Being environmentally friendly is very much more in favour these days.
+Being environmentally friendly is very much more in favor these days.
 Yet if you are on a strict budget can you afford to be eco friendly too?

 We are all more aware of the damage done by plastic not being biodegradable.
 I think most of us must have seen the pictures from the Blue Planet series with Sir David Attenborough and the albatross parents feeding their chicks plastic.